 Bright Start Children's Centre Portage

-Bright Start Children's Centre Portage is a 10-12 week home-based educational programme supporting parents with children (0 – 5 years) with Special educational Needs and or Disabilities (SEND) to further develop their play, communication, relationships, and learning.
+Bright Start Children's Centre Portage is a 10-12 week home-based educational programme supporting parents with children (0 – 5 years) with Special Educational Needs and or Disabilities (SEND) to further develop their play, communication, relationships, and learning.
+Offering one to one support in a parent/carers home with one of the Children's Centres Portage-trained Outreach Workers.

 This includes: